Peperomia argyreia (Watermelon Peperomia) Care; Watering, Fertilizer, Pruning, Propagation, Problems

 Peperomia argyreia prefers a warmth of 18-250C; a room temperature that is comfortable for you is ideal for this plant.

-Keep the plant away from sources of drafts as they can result in sudden changes in temperatures which can lead to reduced growth, brown leaf tips and leaf drop.
+Keep the plant away from sources of drafts as they can result in sudden changes in temperatures which can lead to reduced growth, wilting, drooping, yellowing brown leaf tips and leaf drop.

 Peperomia Watermelon Plant prospers in a humidity of 50-60%.
-Too low humidity can cause the plant to develop brown leaf tips and edges.
-To heighten humidity, set pot on a wet pebble tray or use a cool mist humidifier.
+Too low humidity can result in brown leaf tips and edges.
+To heighten humidity, group the plants together, set pot on a wet pebble tray or use a cool mist humidifier.
 Ensure good air circulation to minimize fungal diseases.

-You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other humid areas in the home.
+You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other areas in the home which remain constantly humid.

 Potting Soil